Creating an Affirming Home for Transgender Youth

 In certain cases, transgender youth in care are ready to begin hormone therapy.
 To meet youth’s medical needs, Jessica’s team works with a healthcare provider in the region.
-A transgender youth at the Centralia home received hormone therapy for a little over one year at this clinic.
-They are the first minor in Illinois DCFS residential care history to receive hormone therapy.
+A transgender youth at the Centralia home received hormone therapy for a little over two years at this clinic.
+He is the first minor in Illinois DCFS residential care history to receive hormone therapy.
 “This young person’s nurse and gender clinic team taught him how to administer hormones himself, which was a great step forward,” Jessica said.

 Jessica shared that she will never forget the day it was decided that this young person could start hormone therapy.
-Her team struggled at the time and wanted to make sure they were making the right decision with the youth, since hormone therapy has lasting effects, and the youth was still a minor.
-They worked closely with their DCFS guardian and psychologist, who determined this young person was ready to move forward with treatment.
+Her team struggled at the time and wanted to make sure they were making the right decision, since hormone therapy has lasting effects, and the youth was still a minor.
+They worked closely with the youth’s DCFS guardian and psychologist, who determined they were ready to move forward with treatment.
 This DCFS guardian works with other transgender youth in the program to help determine whether a young person is ready to start hormone therapy now, or whether they could benefit from hormone therapy in the future but aren’t ready yet to begin this treatment.

-Melissa and Jessica are proud of their “phenomenal nursing staff,” who they consider to be among the best nurses in the state for youth in Residential homes.
+Melissa and Jessica are proud of their “phenomenal nursing staff,” who they consider to be among the best Residential nurses in the state.
 They’re also proud of the growth and understanding exhibited by their staff.

 “Even if staff have personal or religious beliefs that differ, our youth would never know, because their main focus is on making sure youth feel loved,” Melissa said.
 “When you know someone and you see their heart, you can say, ‘I don’t understand your experience, but I care about you, and that’s what matters.’”

-Janet Ahern, the DCFS Guardian Administrator who works closely with Melissa and Jessica to ensure the highest standards of care for transgender youth, and each youth in care, shared, “OHU has been one of the leaders in Residential care over the last several years in meeting the needs of our transgender youth.
+Janet Ahern, the DCFS Guardian Administrator who works closely with Melissa and Jessica to ensure the highest standards of care for transgender youth, and each youth in care, shared, “One Hope United has been a leader in Residential care over the last several years in meeting the needs of our transgender youth.
 Staff has worked to understand these young people and create a welcoming community.
 With the help of allies in the community they meet youth where they are at and accompany them on their journeys.”

 “Residential kids are just kids,” Melissa concluded.
-“When we began this undertaking of making sure we were providing the best care possible for transgender youth, our OHU leadership team never set a limit on the progress we could make.
+“When we began this undertaking, our leadership team never set a limit on the progress we could make.
 We have finite resources, but we’ve never hit a ceiling.”

 Sometimes, youth in Residential care struggle when they step down to a traditional foster placement or reunify with their biological family.
-Owen, the young man who benefitted from a supportive therapist, Stephanie, is thriving as his authentic self, three months after stepping down.
-Our One Hope United community will continue to provide compassionate care to young people of any race, gender, gender expression, gender identity, or sexual orientation, so they can discover who they are, and live authentically.
+Owen, the young man who benefitted from a supportive therapist, Stephanie, is thriving as his authentic self.
+One Hope United will continue to provide compassionate care to young people of any race, gender, gender expression, gender identity, or sexual orientation, so they can discover who they are, and live authentically.

 *Names of youth in care have been changed to protect privacy.